lkai1/ai_review_agent/README.md

 The script (index.js) automatically loads .env using dotenv.

-4️⃣ Install the Global Git Pre-commit Hook
+4️⃣ Install the Global Git Pre-commit Hook (Windows)

-Run the following PowerShell block from any folder:

-$hookPath="$env:USERPROFILE\.githooks\pre-commit"
-mkdir -Force $env:USERPROFILE\.githooks
-@'
+Create the folder if it does nott exist:

+C:\Users\<your-username>\.githooks

+Create a file called:

+pre-commit

+No extension, just pre-commit.

+Paste this content into the file:

 #!/bin/bash
-echo "Running AI code review..." node "$HOME\ai_review_agent\index.js" status=$? if [ $status -ne 0 ]; then echo "Commit blocked by AI review." exit 1 fi
+echo "Running AI code review..." node "C:/Users/<your-username>/ai_review_agent/index.js" status=$? if [ $status -ne 0 ]; then echo "Commit blocked by AI review." exit 1 fi
-'@ | Out-File -Encoding UTF8 -NoNewline $hookPath

-# Make it executable in Git Bash
-git bash -c "chmod +x ~/.githooks/pre-commit"
+Replace <your-username> with your actual Windows username.

+Use forward slashes / in the path to avoid problems with Git Bash.

-# Set Git global hooks path
+Set the global Git hooks path:

 git config --global core.hooksPath "$env:USERPROFILE\.githooks"